josesuarez-accenture/openathon-angular/boring-theory-1/README.md

-# Lab 0 - What is Angular
+# Boring Theory.
+Chapter 1 - What is Angular?

 ## Table of Contents
 * [Angular.
 A Framework for Mobile and Desktop](#Angular.-A-Framework-for-Mobile-and-Desktop)